ProBLEN HGH Independent IGF-1 Clinical Study Results

 Method: Five month treatment/placebo was administered to 21 adult subjects between the ages of 45 and 86 who were deficient (average baseline Somatomedin-C (IGF-1) values of less than 70 ng/ml).

 These otherwise healthy subjects were randomly assigned to one of three groups.
-Oral administration of 2 sprays three times over a day of either the homeopathic formulation or of placebo.
+Oral administration of two sprays three times over a day of either the homeopathic formulation or of placebo.

 Study done by: Dr. Juan Hernandez Flores, Lic.
-Irais Castellanos Mungula, at the Centro Geriatrico Naturista, Mexico D.F.
+Irais Castellanos Mungula, at the Centro Geriatrico Naturista, Mexico D.F.1

 Baseline and Five-Month Reported Evaluations Included Serum Levels of